 A college may elect to award an endowed professorship to a recipient for one to three years; however, multi-year awarding of professorships remains contingent on available funds for each year of the award.
 In cases of multi-year awarding, annual proposals and reports are required for each year.

 Selection of Endowed Professorship Recipients

 Each committee receives and reviews proposals and makes recommendations to the dean.
 The dean ensures faculty criteria are met and forwards final recommendations to the provost and vice president for academic affairs and enrollment management for appointment.
 The provost and vice president for academic affairs and enrollment management makes the appointment for specifically designated professorships.

 If selection committees determine that there are no qualified applicants, the dean and provost and vice president for academic affairs and enrollment management may appoint an eligible faculty member to fulfill the objectives of the endowment.

 Recipients may reapply for professorships when funding is available, provided all reporting requirements are met, the proposal objectives for previous awards are met, and the faculty member remains in good standing.

 Endowed Professorship Reporting Requirements and Use of Funds

-Endowed professorship funds may be used by faculty 1) to enhance teaching and applied research activity, 2) to support undergraduate research opportunities, 3) to enhance the quality of academic programs and faculty development.
+Endowed professorship funds may be used by faculty 1) to enhance teaching and applied research activity, 2) to support undergraduate research opportunities, or 3) to enhance the quality of academic programs and faculty development.
 Endowed professorship funds may not be designated for the general discretionary use of departments, colleges, or the campus.

 Implementation of the Award